joelkuiper/Llamora/README.md

 ### Deployment (not recommended)

 Llamora is a personal experiment and **not production-ready**.
-If you still deploy it, set the required secrets and runtime vars using the new double-underscore format:
+If you still deploy it, set the required secrets and runtime vars using the double-underscore format:

 ```bash
 # Required